KFC apologizes for chicken shortage with a hilarious hidden message

 "It speaks to a business that understand that mistakes were made and they're prepared to have fun at their own expense."

-He also thought it was honorable that KFC didn't make a point of running DHL through the ringer for these problems.
+He also thought it was honorable that KFC didn't make a point of running DHL through the wringer for these problems.

 "They have been open and transparent and incredibly authentic" with their apology, he said.
 "I think they're going to have more people wanting to go to KFC than less ... as a result of this."